OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 gradle assemble
 gradle dependencyCheckAnalyze --info
 ```
 The report will be in `build/reports` unless otherwise configured.
-Use the report in order to analyse the vulnerabilities found.
-If the library containing the vulnerability is not part of the production app, then check what the implications can be given the build pipeline of the applciation.
+Use the report in order to analyse the vulnerabilities found. <#TODO: move to remediation> If the library containing the vulnerability is not part of the production app, then check what the implications can be given the build pipeline of the applciation.
 If the library containing the vulnerability is part of the production app, then check whether there is a fix availiable or an alternative given the severity and nature of the vulnerability.

 Please be advised that the plugin requires to download a vulnerability feed.
 Consult the documentation in case issues arise with the plugin.